astronomer/astro-docs/enterprise/stable/05_customize-airflow/02_access-airflow-database.md

 ---
-title: "The Airflow Database"
+title: "Access the Airflow Database"
-navTitle: "The Airflow Database"
+navTitle: "Access the Airflow Database"
-description: "How to access Airflow's Postgres Metadata Database on Astronomer."
+description: "How to access Airflow's Postgres Metadata Database on Astronomer Cloud."
 ---

 ## Overview

-On Astronomer, each Airflow deployment is equipped with a PostgreSQL database that serves as Airflow's underlying metadata database and your Airflow scheduler's source of truth.
+On Astronomer, each Airflow deployment is equipped with a PostgreSQL database that serves as Airflow's underlying metadata database and your Airflow Scheduler's source of truth.

+On Astronomer Enterprise, a Postgres Metadata database will be created for each individual Airflow Deployment and hosted within your wider Platform Database.

 This guide will cover guidelines for the following: